okay. this is a list i felt like making for the sake of consolidating life lessons. enjoy.

 2. If Possible, Study Abroad

 This has unquestionably shaped my life.
 For one, travel is easier when the school is responsible.
 Travel insurance is helpful, university connections are great, and funding is easier to come by as a student than a wanderer.
-A foreign experience can change you in ways you never expect and the younger you do this the more you are able to incorporate those life lessons into the direction your life takes, professional or otherwise.
+A foreign experience can change you in ways you never expect and the younger you do this the more you can incorporate those life lessons into the direction your life takes, professional or otherwise.
 Living abroad is a perspective-changing experience and when you can bring global awareness, perhaps service, and an understanding of other cultures into your work back home, sooner is definitely better.
 (Though better late than never).
 Bonus points if you actually discover a career path that you’re super passionate about while you’re abroad.

 3. Track your Money.